-Last Wednesday L4 was packed with students listening to chemical companies from Holland and Germany, to SATRA and the BLC plus a team from Aston Martin talking about careers in leather.
-An additional group including Lear (who have just complete their purchase of Eagle Ottawa), Church’s Shoes, Pittards and Scottish Leather added to the stands [...]
+Last Wednesday the Institute for Creative Leather Technologies (ICLT) was packed with students listening to chemical companies from Holland and Germany, to SATRA and the BLC plus a team from Aston Martin talking about careers in leather.
+An additional group including Lear (who have just complete their purchase of Eagle Ottawa), Church’s Shoes, Burberry, Pittards [...]

 Leather never lives in isolation.
 Most often we think forward to the shoemakers and craftsmen making articles of leather or even more likely to the famous brands that market those products at price levels that make us cringe when we think of the margins back in our tanneries.

 Yet as a centre that researches scientific [...]

 In the rush of the modern world we all argue about the importance of education but often do not actually value it enough.
 It is not the qualification which matters so much as the understanding that goes with it.
 Time and again we hear that companies do not have time and resources to support students [...]